tankwin08/doc_intelligence_process/README.md

 # Document Intelligence Process

 A Streamlit application that allows users to upload documents, process them, and ask questions about their content using AI-powered document intelligence.
+The main tech used here are the RAG (Retrieval Augmented Generation) and LangChain + Ollama.

 ## Features